isocroft/Radixx/CONTRIBUTING.md

 Before filing an issue:

 - Attempt to replicate the problem, to ensure that it wasn't a coincidental or isolated incident.
-- Check to make sure your feature suggestion isn't already present within the project.
+- Check to make sure your feature suggestion or bug notification isn't already present within the project.
 - Check/Filter Through all pull requests to ensure that the bug doesn't have a fix in progress.
 - Check/Filter Through all pull requests to ensure that the feature isn't already in progress.